ivancabrera02/ImpersonatePPPotato/README.md

 ImpersonatePPPotato.exe -c "cmd /c whoami"
 ```
 ![](images/2.PNG)
+# Disclaimer
+**For educational and authorized auditing purposes only.** This tool has been created strictly for use by security professionals in environments where they have explicit permission from the system owner.
+The author is not responsible for the misuse of this tool.

 # Credits
 This project is a C++ port of the original C# project created by BeichenDream.